fixermark/frc-2024-field-server/README.md

     * [ ] Test EthernetComms side of shim libaray.
       - Will probably need working hardware to test this; I don't think wokwi can simulate the Ethernet shield infrastructure
   * [X] Arduino logic: implement IP address selection based on amp vs speaker and red alliance vs blue alliance <2024-01-27 Sat>
-  * [ ] Prototype reconnection logic for comms (can simulate with serial by having a pushbutton drop connection).
+  * [X] Prototype reconnection logic for comms (can simulate with serial by having a pushbutton drop connection). <2024-02-03 Sat>
   * [X] modify protocol: both amp and speaker can send 'ring speaker' and 'ring amp' score singals (override for manual scoring) <2024-01-27 Sat>
 * Amp client
 * Speaker client
   * [ ] get some details on how the LED chaser strip is controlled.
+	- neopixel
   * [ ] implement
 * Server
-  * [ ] Client init logic: when new client connects, send initial config by querying state
+  * [X] Client init logic: when new client connects, send initial config by querying state <2024-02-03 Sat>
   * [ ] handle dropped clients
   * [X] Server: how will telnet connections from server to client operate bidirectionally? <2024-01-28 Sun>
     - Will need to find the asyncio equivalent of "select on multiple futures"